-I can’t emphasize enough how important it is not to just jump into a race wearing flats.
-Not only are they a brand new shoe from your trainer, but flats are drastically different shoe than what most people train in!
+I can’t emphasize enough how important it is not to just jump into a race wearing running flats.
+Not only are they a brand new shoe from your trainer, but flats are drastically different shoe than what most people use for everyday training.

 Personally, I love the feeling of racing in a different and lighter shoe.
 I have no plans to change that!

 If you have anymore questions feel free to ask away.
-I really enjoy the benefits of racing in flats.
-I do alway feel faster and stronger.
+I enjoy the benefits of racing in flats.
+I always feel faster and stronger.

 Questions for you:

-What advice would you give someone beginning to race in flats?
+What advice would you give someone beginning to race in running flats?